 Aggressive promotion of LARCs—or of any method—infringes on reproductive autonomy, and can’t be separated from the broader context of reproductive coercion.

-Browse all BIRTH CONTROL fact sheets, articles, FAQs and more:
+Browse all BIRTH CONTROL consumer health info, articles, FAQs and more:

 In our current political climate, each day brings new attacks on reproductive health.
 Between the Trump-Pence administration’s attacks on access to birth control and Congress’s continual efforts to curtail abortion care, we are in an uphill battle when it comes...